4003.1: Bidding for Construction, Remodeling, Repair, or Related Projects Financed with Federal Funds

 Contracting with Certain Vendors

-Pursuant to the standards contained in 2 C.F.R. § 200.321, the ESU will take all necessary affirmative steps to assure that minority businesses, women's business enterprises, and labor surplus area firms are used when possible consistent with state law.
+Pursuant to the standards contained in 2 C.F.R. § 200.321, the ESU will take all necessary affirmative steps to assure that minority businesses, women's business enterprises, veteran-owned business, and labor surplus area firms are used when possible consistent with state law.

 To the maximum extent practicable, the school food program shall purchase domestic commodities or products produced in US or processed in US substantially using agricultural commodities produced in US.